zyteo/go_backend/readme.md

 ### Go backend
-Just a simple go backend testing - utilises GORM and viper
+Just a simple go backend testing - utilises GORM, echo and viper

 inserts a record into the database